NLKNguyen/vim-kit-installer/README.md

 **`--help`** shows usage information

-**`-s`** Some system requires root permission to operate some of these operations.
+**`-s`** some systems require root permission to operate some of these operations.
 Placing this optional flag at the end to use `sudo` on certain tasks like --load --clean --remove <br>
 eg: `./install --load <package name> -s`

 #Side Effect and Solution